kraigb/vs-product-guide/src/pages/Cross-Platform Mobile/android_emulator.md

 ### Installing Device Profiles with Emulator Manager

 If none of the pre-installed profiles meets your requirements, you can install additional profiles.
 In Visual Studio 2015, use the **Tools** > **Visual Studio Emulator for Android** menu to start the **Emulator Manager** (or access the manager from the Start menu).
+You can also get to the Emulator Manager using the Visual Studio Emulator for Android item on the Start menu.

 ![Android emulator options](_assets/emulator-11.png)